MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 ::: moniker-end

 The agent communicates with Azure Pipelines or Azure DevOps Server to determine which job it needs to run, and to report the logs and job status.
-This communication is always initiated by the agent.
+The agent always initiates this communication.
 All the messages from the agent to Azure Pipelines or Azure DevOps Server happen over HTTP or HTTPS, depending on how you configure the agent.
-This pull model allows the agent to be configured in different topologies as shown below.
+This pull model allows the agent to be configured in different topologies as shown by the following examples.

 ::: moniker range="< azure-devops"
 ![Agent topologies in on-premises installations.](media/agent-topologies-tfs.png)